 Arkansas Probate Lawyers

-Probate is an expensive and lengthy process that involves settling the estate of a person who has passed away (the decedent).
-"Settling" means identifying and collecting assets and property, paying debts, filing final tax returns, and distributing the remaining assets according to the decedent's wishes.
-If the decedent received Medicaid benefits, assets in probate may also be subject to Medicaid recovery, which can drastically reduce the amount of property distributed to heirs.
+Probate is a costly and lengthy process involving the legal settlement of a decedent's estate.
+This includes identifying and collecting assets and property, settling debts, filing final tax returns, and distributing any remaining assets according to the decedent's wishes.
+If the decedent received Medicaid benefits, assets in probate may also be subject to Medicaid recovery, which can reduce the property distributed to heirs.

 Here is where our Medicaid, long-term care, and estate planning services at AAPG Law are invaluable.
-As part of our efforts to help clients become eligible for Medicaid, we work to establish estate plans that minimize the impact of Medicaid estate recovery and other liabilities on their assets.
-Since 2000, we have saved significant amounts of money for thousands of clients.
-We would be glad to have the opportunity to leverage our experience and knowledge of estate and elder law on your behalf.
+As part of our efforts to help clients become eligible for Medicaid, we work to create estate plans that minimize the impact of Medicaid estate recovery and other liabilities on their assets.
+Since 2000, we have helped thousands of clients save significant amounts of money.
+We look forward to leveraging our experience and knowledge of estate and elder law on your behalf.

 Find out how our Arkansas probate lawyers can serve you in a free consultation.
 Call (501) 530-9670 or connect with us online to schedule yours.
 We proudly serve the entire state of Arkansas.